pharo-mooc/Plovdiv/README.md

 - How to pass the exam?
   - Practice: MOOC Quizes Module 0
   - watched 0.1 video and did 0.1, 0.2 quizzes
+- Small example with creating a few classes and instantiating them in Playground (suggestion)

 #### 3 Design: sending a message (1 h)